-The risk of school refusal for the children who had autism was 42.6 per cent, while the risk for typical children was only 7.1 per cent.
-The students with autism also displayed school refusal behaviour for a longer duration than their typical counterparts.
+The risk of school refusal for the Autistic children was 42.6 per cent, while the risk for typical children was only 7.1 per cent.
+The Autistic students also displayed school refusal behaviour for a longer duration than their typical counterparts.
 Many expressions of school refusal were observed, including verbal and physical refusal, pleading, clinging, crying, noncompliance, verbal and physical aggression and threats.
-School refusal was equally common in girls and boys who had autism, and occurred equally often in primary and high school.
+School refusal was equally common in Autistic girls and boys, and occurred equally often in primary and high school.

 School refusal will have a negative affect on academic and social development and can lead to a student completely dropping out of school.
 This will have consequences for future employment and create a need for social security benefits.
 The behaviours associated with school refusal are also stressful for parents and siblings, and of concern for the school and teachers.

-While the Norwegian study confirmed a high level of school refusal for students who have autism, it did not explore in depth the reasons why school is perceived as so averse and to be avoided.
+While the Norwegian study confirmed a high level of school refusal for Autistic students, it did not explore in depth the reasons why school is perceived as so averse and to be avoided.
 From my extensive clinical experience there are several reasons a student might engage in school refusal behaviour, including: